datagrok-ai/public/help/compute/scripting.md

 result = glom(target, 'a.b.c')  # returns 'd'
 ```

-When the script runs first time, the environment will be created on the Datagrok
+When the script runs first time, the environment will be created on
-[Compute Server](compute-vm.md), which may take some time, up to several minutes.
-However, on the second run and onwards
+the [Compute Virtual Machine](../develop/admin/architecture-details.md#compute-virtual-machine), which may take some
+time, up to several minutes.
+However, on the second run and onwards this environment will simply be reused.
+If the
-this environment will simply be reused.
-If the environment string is changed in this script to some other environment
+environment string is changed in this script to some other environment which was previously created in same way even in
-which was previously created in same way even in some other script, this environment will also be picked up and reused.
+some other script, this environment will also be picked up and reused.
+These environments are handeled by Datagrok using
-These environments are handeled by Datagrok using MD5 hashes of their body strings.
+MD5 hashes of their body strings.

 #### Reference an environment from another package